pippinbarr/cart253-2018/modules/debugging-guide/debugging-guide.md

 ## Debugging!

-- Debugging it the process of going through our code and getting rid of all the bugs
+- Debugging is the process of going through our code and getting rid of all the bugs
 - Programming basically __is__ debugging
 - Debugging is actually pretty fun once you get used to it
 - One big part of debugging is just knowing the kinds of things that can go wrong